-At Flanagan & Bodenheimer Injury & Wrongful Death Law Firm, our team frequently handles claims associated with serious injuries that can forever alter the course of a person’s life, including brain injuries.
+At Flanagan & Bodenheimer Injury & Wrongful Death Law Firm we take traumatic brain injury cases very seriously.
+Our team of Miami brain injury attorneys have experience handling these cases at the highest level.
+Our lawyers have recovered many multi-million dollar wins for brain injury victims – including the largest brain injury verdict in the State of Florida in 2019.
 We are here to help if you or a loved one have sustained a brain injury caused by the careless or negligent actions of another person, whether it be a driver, medical professional, or property owner.
-You can trust our Miami brain injury attorneys to conduct a complete investigation into your case and secure any compensation you may be entitled to because each of our lawyers genuinely cares about our clients.
-We work directly with our clients because we care about who we represent, and it's this care that allows us to fight harder and do better.
+You can trust our traumatic brain injury attorneys to conduct a complete investigation of your case and to help guide you through the recovery process.

 How Brain Injuries Occur in Accidents

 The brain is a very soft and fragile organ that has a consistency that some have compared to Jell-O. Throughout the brain matter there are millions of nerve fibers called neurons.
 The nerve fibers resemble strands of silk.
 The neurons transmit electrical signals and vital nutrients to the different areas of the brain.

 The brain is suspended inside the human skull by fluid that keeps the brain from hitting against the inside of the skull.
 However, when there is a hit to the head or the body that causes the head to move rapidly, the brain can strike the inside of the skull or twist around inside of the skull.
 Because the brain is so fragile, this impact or twisting inside of the skull can cause stretching or tearing (more information on this below) of the nerve fibers and damage to the brain cells.
 Any traumatic injury to the brain can cause a chemical change in the brain leading to worsening brain damage.
 We will discuss this in greater detail below.